determined-ai/determined/docs/cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-prem/docker.rst

    <https://hub.docker.com/_/postgres>`_ for more information.

 #.
 Pull the Docker image for the master or agent on each machine where these services will run.
-   There is a single master container running in a :ref:`Determined cluster
-   <det-system-architecture>`, and typically there is one agent container running on a given
+   There is a single master container running in a Determined cluster, and typically there is one agent container running on a given machine.
-   machine.
 A single machine can host both the master container and an agent container.
 Run the commands below, replacing ``VERSION`` with a valid Determined version, such as the current version, |version|: